Tusharchaudhary-web/ReactBasics/README.md

 Ans)  Parcel is a bundler and it takes HTML , CSS and JavaScript code and bundles them together and send it to the browser to run code.

 2) why do we use parcel in React projects?
 Because the browser doesn’t understand JSX.
-Parcel uses tools like Babel to convert JSX to JavaScript, bundles files, and runs the app.
+Parcel uses tools like Babel to convert/transpiles JSX to JavaScript, bundles files, and runs the app.

 1) Dev Build